jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 ### MANAGED INFO doesn't install

 MANAGED INFO requires Android 7.0 and above, running on ARM chipsets.
-Outside of these requirements, the app should be supported on pretty much all open-market devices.
+Beyond these requirements, the app should be supported on pretty much all open-market devices.
 If you're seeing issues, reach out to debug.

 ### The configuration unsets itself

-MANAGED INFO will retrieve/receive the managed configuration either from the DPC or companion application via EMM, or from disk.
+MANAGED INFO will receive the managed configuration either from the DPC or companion application via EMM, or from disk.
 It will then cache the configuration on an ongoing basis until a new configuration is received.

 Three scenarios where configuration becomes unavailable:

-1. The organisation ID is no longer licensed
+1. The organisation ID is no longer licensed.
+View the licensed state in settings or fetch a bug report remotely, `PING service` will indicate status.
-2. The device is offline for an extended period
+2. The device is offline for an extended period.
+This is currently 7 days, but I'm open to feedback.
 3. The EMM/DPC is sending blank/malformed configurations without admin input
 4. There's a bug 🙃